keyboardio/Kaleidoscope/doc/plugin/OneShot.md

 ### `.isModifierActive(key)`

 > Returns if the modifier `key` has a one-shot state active.
 Use this together
-> with `hid::isModifierKeyActive` to catch cases where a one-shot modifier is
+> with `Kaleidoscope.hid().keyboard().isModifierKeyActive` to catch cases where
-> active, but not registered yet.
+> a one-shot modifier is active, but not registered yet.

 ### `.cancel([with_stickies])`